albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     [Casting is covered in depth later on](#instanceof-and-cast-operators).

-1. Alternatively the default constructor can invoke the constructor that takes two parameters.
+1. Alternatively, the default constructor can invoke the constructor that takes two parameters.

     ```java
     public MagicBox() {
       this( null, null );
     }
     ```

+All approaches are valid, but a better option if to use *static factory methods*.

 ### What are static factory methods?